LucasHasting/KDL-DL-Project/README.md

 | [KirbysDreamLand-GameBoy/boss7.state](https://github.com/LucasHasting/KDL-DL-Project/blob/main/KirbysDreamLand-GameBoy/boss7.state) | Kraco |
 | [KirbysDreamLand-GameBoy/boss8.state](https://github.com/LucasHasting/KDL-DL-Project/blob/main/KirbysDreamLand-GameBoy/boss8.state) | King DeDeDe |

-Models created that can be loaded in are listed below (WIP):
+Models created that can be loaded can be downloaded [here]().
+The name of the file corresponds to the boss it is associated with.
+The Poppy Bros.
+Sr. model was used on both Lololo/Lalala fights.

 ## Build Instructions - The Project